-- 1. The value of the Property is at 31 December 2018. - 2.
+- 1. The value of the Property is at 31 December 2018 (or on purchase date where purchased more recently). - 2.
 The key terms of each of the material contracts related to the Property of the Wholesale Fund can be found in Section 6 Other Material Contracts of this document. - 3.
-Independent valuations have been obtained for each of the properties as noted. - In the case of the Awatere based land, the Manager's valuations are supported by the latest independent valuations other than the increase in value recognised for land under development, for which our valuation policy is described below. - For Hope, Nelson based land, the Manager's valuation is fully supported by the latest independent valuation. - For Hawke's Bay based land, buildings and fixed assets, the Manager's valuation is fully supported by the latest independent valuation.
+Independent valuations have been obtained for each of the properties as noted. - In the case of the Awatere based land, the Manager's valuations are supported by the latest independent valuations other than the increase in value recognised for land under development, for which our valuation policy is described below.

+- For Hope, Nelson based land, the Manager's valuation is fully supported by the latest independent valuation. - For Hawke's Bay based land, buildings and fixed assets, the Manager's valuation is fully supported by the latest independent valuation. - For Mahana, Nelson based land and buildings, the Manager's valuation is fully supported by the latest independent valuation.